Webhooks

 During all the retry period, the webhook state is pending.
 If the webhook could not be sent correctly after all retries, its state switches to failed.

-Select the search format for the period, either Before a specific date or Between two specific dates and enter a date and time.
+• by period: select the search format for the period, either Before a specific date or Between two specific dates and enter a date and time,

-You can filter on one or more states among successful, pending or failed webhooks.
+• by state: you can filter on one or more states among successful, pending or failed webhooks,

-Use to retrieve webhooks sent to a specific URL.
+• by endpoint: use to retrieve webhooks sent to a specific URL,

-Use to retrieve webhooks sent for a specific event type.
+• by event type: use to retrieve webhooks sent for a specific event type,

 Display information about a specific webhook